jaswanth-227/SmartAgricultureLifeCycle/README.md

 # 👨‍🔬 Expert Validation

-A unique feature of the platform is **Expert-in-the-Loop Decision Support**.
+One of the key features of the platform is **Expert-in-the-Loop Decision Support**.

 Agricultural experts can:

-- Review Machine Learning predictions
+- Review AI predictions
 - Modify recommendations
-- Approve final results
+- Approve final outputs
-- Add personalized farming advice
+- Provide personalized farming advice

 Displayed to farmers as: